Dulanga-Dilshan/vle-system/README.md

 ## Project Overview

 This project aims to provide a robust platform for universities to manage courses, students, faculty, and announcements through a role-based web interface.
-The system is built using Django, leveraging its built-in authentication and admin features for rapid development and secure management.
+The system is built using Django, leveraging its built-in authentication and admin features for rapid development and secure management(Work in Progress).

 ⚠️ **Project Status: Work in Progress**